Idaho’s Response

 Treatment Notifications

-The ISDA along with several partners worked to inform residents of the Magic Valley and all Idahoans of the quagga mussel response efforts.
+The ISDA along with several partners work to inform residents of the Magic Valley and all Idahoans of the quagga mussel response efforts.
 Communication to the public is a crucial aspect of the rapid response plan.
 The following communication methods were employed.